erico009/gameball/README.md

 ### Joystick

-Using the F13(permantly temporary) key bound to key 7-4 on the left side of the keyboard the joystick can cycle through WASD, arrow keys, and controller output.
+Using the F13(permantly temporary) key bound to the key 7 to the right and 4 down on the left side of the keyboard.
+The joystick can cycle through WASD, arrow keys, and controller output.

 ### Encoder